-The centre – which is a joint initiative headed by Edinburgh Napier University and Developing Mountain Biking in Scotland – has launched its annual Scottish Schools Innovation Competition this week.
+The centre – which is a joint initiative headed by Edinburgh Napier University and Developing Mountain Biking in Scotland (DMBinS) – has launched its Scottish Schools Innovation Competition.

-It is asking both primary and secondary schools across Scotland to creatively tell them why they love to ride their bike in either a short film (up to 30 seconds) or a poster.
+The competition is open to young people of school age in Scotland.
+It is asking both primary and secondary school children across Scotland to creatively tell them why they love to ride their bike.

 School children are being asked to be creative with their entries and to think of the benefits of riding their bike – from physical and mental health, to meeting friends and having fun.

-Edinburgh Napier professor Geraint Florida-James and lead academic at the Mountain Bike Centre of Scotland, said: “We really hope that this year’s entries will be as wild and wonderful as 2017.
+Professor Geraint Florida-James of Edinburgh Napier University and lead academic at the Mountain Bike Centre of Scotland said: “We hope this year the entries will be as wild and wonderful as 2017.
 It is great to engage with children to encourage them to ride their bikes and show the different benefits that we all know are very important for our mental and physical health.
-Last year while judging the entries we all had grins from ear to ear and we’re hoping for more of the same this year.
+Last year while judging the entries we all had grins from ear to ear, we’re hoping for more of the same this year.

-“By using the vehicle of cycling, we also want to inspire children with knowledge of the various academic pathways that they can take to get a career in the cycling industry – from sports science and training the riders to engineering, designing bikes and textiles to make the clothing.
-There are so many ways that children can follow their passion and obtain a career in cycling.”
+“By using the vehicle of cycling, we also want to inspire children as to the various academic pathways that they can take to get a career in the cycling industry – from sports science, training the riders and engineering to designing the bikes or textiles to make the clothing, there are so many ways that children can follow their passion and develop it into a career.”

 , including full terms and conditions and entry forms.